 Utilities expense is the cost incurred by using utilities such as electricity, water, waste disposal, heating, and sewage.
-The expenses are incurred over the course of the reporting period, calculated, and payment is rendered.
+The expenses are incurred over the course of the reporting period, calculated, and accrued for, or payment is rendered.

-With the accrual basis of accounting, the total amount recorded for the utilities expense reflects the actual usage of the utilities during the reporting period.
-It does not matter if an invoice’s been sent by the utility supplier to the company.
+With the accrual basis of accounting, the total amount recorded as utilities expense reflects the cost of the actual usage of the utilities during the reporting period.
+It does not matter whether an invoice has been sent by the utility supplier to the company.
 If there is an amount to be charged that applied to the previous month, it is charged to the current month.

-- Depending on how utilities are used, a company accountant may allocate costs associated with utility use to other areas
+Depending on how utilities are used, a company accountant may allocate costs associated with utility use to various departments.

 Other Classifications of Utilities Expenses

 Utilities expenses are not always listed as such.
-Depending on how different utilities are used, they may be accounted for as something else.
-For example, the total amount of utilities used in order to help a company sell goods and/or services is listed as a selling expense.
-Utilities used for administrative duties are listed as an administrative expense.
+Depending on how different utilities are used, they may be allocated to different departments.
+For example, the total amount of utilities used in order to help a company sell goods and/or services may be listed as a selling expense.
+Utilities used for administrative duties can be listed as an administrative expense.

-Utilities that are used to help with manufacturing operations are put into the factory overhead listing.
-It means that the expenses become part of a cost pool, which is then divided up accordingly to the units that are produced during the billing period.
-Sometimes not all units are sold.
+Utilities that are used to help with manufacturing operations are commonly put into the factory overhead account.
+This means that the expenses become part of a cost pool, which is then divided up according to the units that are produced during the billing period.
+Sometimes, not all units are sold.
 The expenses tied to the units that aren’t sold are listed as inventory assets and not immediately listed as an expense.

 Cash Basis of Accounting for Utilities Expenses

-The accrual basis of accounting for utilities is the most commonly talked about accounting method.
-However, there is another means of accounting for the cost of utilities – the cash basis.
+The accrual basis of accounting for utilities is the most commonly used accounting method.
+However, there is another means of accounting – the cash basis.
 With cash basis accounting, the total amount recorded for the use of utilities for each period is based on the amount of cash that’s been paid for said utilities during the period covered.
-It means that cash basis is reliant on the supplier’s invoice for said utilities.
+It means that cash basis accounting may mean the expense is recorded in a later period.

-The accrual basis of accounting offers an accelerated recognition of utilities expenses compared to the cash basis accounting method.
-Still, after a period of time, both methods should turn out to reflect the same final numbers.
+The accrual basis of accounting recognizes utilities expenses as incurred compared to the cash basis accounting method when the bills are paid.
+However, both methods should eventually reflect the same final numbers.